 As you can see, the process is quite fast.
-The only thing you shouldn’t forget about is that if your goal is to delete the emails themselves, the above methods aren’t quite suitable for this.
-If you delete folders with emails, you delete the label to which the emails belonged, but not the e-mails as such.
+The only thing you shouldn’t forget is that if your goal is to delete the emails themselves, the above methods aren’t quite suitable.
+If you delete folders with emails, you delete the label to which the emails belonged, but not the e-mails.
 To delete the latter, use the method below.

 Is it possible to remove all messages in Gmail?

 It’s possible and sometimes even necessary to clear the entire mailbox.
-Although it’s advisable to first make a backup copy of the entire mailbox using Google’s data export tool.
+However, it’s advisable to make a backup copy of the entire mailbox using Google’s data export tool.
 Then you can open it using an e-mail client, such as Microsoft Outlook.
-It may take a few hours or even days to save the box – it depends on its size.
-However, the process is done on Google’s servers, so there’s no need to keep your computer turned on.
-You can also transfer your most useful and important messages to another account with a desktop email client, using POP or IMAP.
+It may take a few hours or even days to save the box, depending on its size.
+However, the process is done on Google’s servers, so you do no need to keep your computer turned on.
+Using POP or IMAP, you can also transfer your most useful and important messages to another account with a desktop email client.

 Deleting emails is a simple process.
 To do this, you need to: